 Surgical Techniques and Incision Options

-Breast reduction can be performed using several techniques, each with specific advantages depending on the amount of tissue to be removed and your desired outcome:
+Breast reduction can be performed using several techniques, each with specific advantages depending on the amount of tissue to be removed and your desired outcome.
+During your consultation, Dr. Luckey will recommend the approach that best addresses your needs while minimizing visible scarring.

 Anchor (Inverted-T) Incision

-Best for: Patients requiring removal of large amounts of tissue; those with significant sagging
+Best for: Patients requiring removal of large amounts of tissue; significant sagging

-Advantages: Allows maximum tissue removal and reshaping; excellent for correcting severe asymmetry
+Advantages: Maximum tissue removal and reshaping; excellent for correcting severe asymmetry

-Scarring: More extensive scarring than other techniques, but scars typically fade significantly over time
+Scarring: More extensive, but scars fade significantly over time

 Vertical (Lollipop) Incision